shadowboxingapp/shadowboxingapp.github.io/_posts/2020-11-02-boxing-dodge-app.md

 ## Dodge Exercise

-We've added a new dodge mode focusing on reaction speed, slipping and ducking.
+We've added a new dodge mode focusing on reaction speed, slipping and ducking as this is just as important [as the jab](/boxing-basics-jab/)!
 The app will also try to trick you by mixing up the rythm so you don't become a robot and always keep the same pace.

 <div style='text-align: center'><img src='/assets/blog/dodge_slip.png' style='width: 200px;margin: 10px 0px 30px 0px;' alt='Boxing dodge app for ios'/></div>